How Important Are Oven Temperatures?

 News flash: the entire inside of your oven will not stay at 375°F for the entire duration.
 This is because of how ovens work.

-In fact, if you set your oven to preheat to 375°F, it will probably actually heat it to 390°, stop heating, drop to 350°, then shoot back up to 390° and maybe a few times in that period, the oven temperature with actually be 375°.
+If you set your oven to preheat to 375°F, it will probably actually heat it to 390°, stop heating, drop to 350°, then shoot back up to 390° and maybe a few times in that period, the oven temperature with actually be 375°.
 The temperature of the oven fluctuates constantly and naturally.

 It is also important to remember that there are hot and cold spots in every oven, no oven is perfect, and it’s almost an art itself to understand your oven.
-When a cookbook is written, it is written based on the chef’s oven, which is definitely different from your oven.
+When a cookbook is written, it is written based on the chef’s oven, which is different from your oven.

 But this doesn’t mean that you shouldn’t follow the cookbooks.
 Because oven temperatures work in ranges, you can think of different temperatures similar to spicy sauces, mild, hot, and extra hot.